Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-alignment.md

 ```

 **Working with SAM/BAM files**
 We can also have a look around our SAM file to get to know it a bit better.
-Several tools exist that enable you to perform operations on SAM/BAM files. `Samtools` is perhaps the most widely used of these.
+Several tools exist that enable you to perform operations on SAM/BAM files. `samtools` is perhaps the most widely used of these.
 You can find the documentation [here](http://www.htslib.org/doc/samtools.html).

-Lets use `Samtools` to have a look at the header for our SAM file
+Lets use `samtools` to have a look at the header for our SAM file
 ```bash
 samtools view -H SRR1039508.Aligned.out.sam  | head
 ```